As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 But, each week, I also look back on the updates that have been most successful.
 I can see what my followers care about and expand on those topics with new content.

-People aggregate all kinds of content on Flipboard.
+People aggregate all kinds of content on Flipboard, so it’s a great way to find content ideas.
 Look for the influencers in your industry and see what they’re sharing.
 These are your clues to the topics your readers care about and that you should be covering.

 59. Psychology Blogs/Magazines/Etc.